purplebricks/pat/docs/hello-world-dotnetcore.md

 [MessageSender](pat-sender.html#message-sender), a [MessageGenerator](pat-sender.html#message-generator),
 [MessageProperties](pat-sender.html#message-properties) and [correlation
 ids](pat-sender.html#correlation-id-provider).
 The details of which are explained on their specific documentation pages.
-The simplest setup available is:
+The simplest setup available is below (but please add logging as described in the next few sections):

 ```
 var serviceProvider = new ServiceCollection()